Skip to main content

 The Neo Nomad (B12-1) requires $3,000/month from foreign sources.
 The B9-1 Digital Nomad Residency has no income requirement at all, making it accessible to bootstrapping founders, job-seekers, and early-career IT professionals.

-Is the B9-1 Digital Nomad Residency permanent?
+Is the B9-1 Digital Nomad Residency still available in 2026?

 Can I bring my family on a Kazakhstan digital nomad visa?